 I transmit.

-Well, that sounds like collusion to me.
+Well, that sounds like hallusion to me.

-Because, you know, I'm watching this judge who's he's on a razor's edge, patience wise.
+Because, you know, I'm watching this judge who's, he's on a razor's edge patience-wise.

-he looked at the wide mandate, broad mandate of Rod Rosenstein, he felt compelled to allow this to go forward.
+And after he looked at the wide mandate, broad mandate of Rod Rosenstein, he felt compelled to allow this to go forward.

 And this is what it is.